Whiskers-Color-Scheme/gtk/building/README.md

 # Building Guide
-- Copy the colloid directory to somewhere outside the repo and go that location.
+- Clone the colloid theme anywhere in your pc. https://github.com/vinceliuice/Colloid-gtk-theme.
 - Copy the color [palette](./whiskers-assets/_color-palette-whiskers.scss) file to colloid/src/sass
 - Copy the content from [plank](./plank/) to colloid/src/main/plank
 - Copy the content from [assets](./assets/) to colloid/src/assets